 As you draw closer to the date of your Las Vegas wedding, you’ll need to acquire a Clark County Marriage License to be wed.
 Fortunately, Las Vegas offers one of the easiest processes for obtaining a marriage license.
 Discover what you need to bring, where you need to go, and who needs to be present for you to receive your Las Vegas marriage license.

 What are the requirements to obtain a marriage license?

-- The bride and the groom must appear before a Clerk at a Clark County Marriage Bureau location.
+- The couple getting married must appear before a Clerk at a Clark County Marriage Bureau location.

 - Both bride and groom must be at least 18 years old.
 If you are not 18 years of age, please consult the Las Vegas Marriage Bureau website for direction.